Neck pain – the causes and how to prevent it

 - Painful muscle spasms or cramping

-If it isn’t healing and you see your doctor, they may prescribe you with a muscle relaxant, or refer you to a physiotherapist for a massage to increase blood flow to the damaged tissue.
+If it isn’t healing and you see your doctor, they may prescribe you with a muscle relaxant, or refer you to a physiotherapist who will carry out a full assessment and suggest an appropriate treatment plan.

 Cervical spondylosis

-This is where wear and tear has caused a degeneration of discs and bones in the cervical spine (the neck part of your spine).
+This is a common condition that’s a normal part of aging, and many people don’t experience any symptoms at all.
+Cervical spondylosis is caused by wear and tear that leads to a degeneration of discs and bones in the cervical spine (the neck part of your spine).
 It usually happens in people over the age of 40 and can cause neck and shoulder pain.

 Trapped nerve in neck